Azure/apim-lab/apim-lab/4-policy-expressions/index.md

 ![APIM Policies Scopes](../../assets/images/apim-policy-scopes.png)

-### APIM Portal oddities
+### Azure API Management Portal oddities

-> The APIM Portal is good, but it's not perfect.
+> The Azure API Management Portal is good, but it's not perfect.

 There are two things to pay particular attention to: